 It’s a crisp fall morning.
 The leaves crunching under our feet betray the silence as Rowena Lawlor and Faren Buote accompany me into the Buote Heritage Woods Natural Area in New Glasgow.
 The stand of old white pine trees greeting us at the entrance to the trail have a stoic presence.
-The forest is looking unusually skeletal for this time of year thanks to the recent destruction of Hurricane Fiona.
-Only a few isolated red and amber patches are visible, indicating some leafed branches were spared the intense winds that tore through the rest of the canopy not long ago.
+The forest is looking unusually skeletal for this time of year from the impact of Hurricane Fiona.
+Only a few isolated red and amber patches are visible, indicating some leafed branches were spared the intense winds that tore through the rest of the canopy a few weeks earlier.

 ‘This is the spot where my siblings and I came across a large owl last year,’ says Rowena, one of eight siblings who – as a family – donated the woods to Island Nature Trust in 2021.
 Her voice crackles with emotion.
 ‘Walking together in the woods it suddenly appeared ahead of us in the trees.
 It felt like the owl was our mother Clarice proudly looking down on us.
 She would have been so happy to know that this land is now protected, forever’.